distbit0/distbit.xyz/_posts/2023-08-04-hurdles-to-Tor-hidden-services-for-physical-goods.md

 THS = Tor hidden services

+Tor hidden services is an internet protocol which facilitates communication between two parties without either of them disclosing their IP address to each other or a trusted third party.
+It is used by tor to allow servers to operate without clients needing to know their ip address in order to connect.

+A physical instantiation of THS would be a protocol which allows for physical goods to be transferred between two parties without either party needing to know the location of the other, nor able to easily discover it.
+Such a protocol would lessen the trust buyers must place in DNM vendors and other physical agorist markets.
+This is because buyers would no longer be at risk of the vendor leaking/reporting/disclosing the buyer's postage address.

 - Differences between physical and digital THS
 	- payload is encrypted in digital THS but not physical THS
 		- harder to claim accidental possession if contraband is unencrypted